Kenny & Company

 Kenny & Company is a 1976 American comedy-drama film directed by Don Coscarelli.
-It stars A. Michael Baldwin and Reggie Bannister, who would both later star in Coscarelli’s Phantasm.
+It stars A. Michael Baldwin and Reggie Bannister, who would both later star in Coscarelli's Phantasm.

-Plot summary
+Plot

 The film covers the four days before Halloween as Kenny and his best friend Doug (both 12 years old) and awkward 11-year-old Sherman prepare for the holiday.
 They spend time playing flag football and skateboarding.
 The three boys must deal with a local bully, and Kenny gets his first crush on a girl.
 Kenny's beloved but elderly dog dies.
 The boys debut their costumes on Halloween, set off firecrackers as pranks, attend a neighbor's haunted house, and go trick-or-treating.
 The night culminates as they try to play a trick on an old woman who lives in a spooky, run-down house.